Genre = Contemporary Romance, Romantic Comedy, Over 30 Romance

 Taylor gave Max the look she usually reserved for her ex-husband.
-“Well, I have had to call the cops once or twice.
+“Well, I have had to call the cops once or twice on a guy who wouldn’t take no for an answer.
 In your case, I would just call your brother… or Sam.”

 “Sam?”
 Max was surprised to hear the name rolling so easily off Taylor’s tongue.
 “He uses the gym at the hotel.”